Neil Tantingco CEO

 Prior to Control4, Glen served as SVP of marketing and sales for Triton PCS, where he led the marketing and sales efforts of over 700 professionals in 140 company-owned retail stores, and over 500 authorized retail outlets.

 Before joining Triton, Glen served as CEO of Found, Inc., a software provider to the retail industry that was acquired by CRS Retail Systems.
-He also held marketing management positions at leading technology and consumer product companies such as Novell, WordPerfect, and Frito-Lay/PepsiCo.
+He also held marketing management positions at leading technology and consumer products companies such as Novell, WordPerfect, and Frito-Lay/PepsiCo.

 Kevin Parzych, MD